MileHacker Logo

 • Transportation: Rely on public transport (buses, trams, marshrutki) and walking to be frugal.

-• Meals: Eat at Stolvayas, street food vendors, and do some of your own cooking in hostel kitchens.
+• Meals: Eat at Stolvayas, street food vendors, and prepare some meals in hostel kitchens.

 • Activities: Focus on free attractions (parks, Volga embankment, exterior views of historic places) and self-guided walks.

-Consider traveling during the off-season for lower prices.
+Consider traveling in the off-season-season for lower prices.

 Mid-Range Options